Napoleon and orthopedic casts

 Have you ever had a broken arm or leg?
 You are very lucky if you haven’t and I hope it stays like that in the future!
 But if you had, do you remember how inconvenient it was during the summer heat when your skin started to itch under the plaster cast?
 How annoying it was to take a shower with it or just to adapt to its weight?

 3D printing casts could finally transform the experience of healing a broken bone.
 The doctor just scans your arm, prints out a water-proof, lightweight cast in seconds using a software approved by traumatologists, and you’re free to go home.
 At the next visit, your caregiver simply pops it open to examine the injury.
 Cheaper, faster, more convenient for both patient and doctor.
-The Spanish 3D printing startup Exovite experimented with the technology, but it seems they disappeared.
+The Spanish 3D printing startup Exovite experimented with the technology.
 I am hopeful though that 2017 brings a start-up with the forward-thinking vision of bringing 3D printed casts to as many patients as possible!

 4) Forget the lifeless hospital examination room!